Now, before I get into any detail lets get the definitions of both of them:

 What you need to know is that Cash Flow occurs when cash is IMMEDIATELY injected into the business.
 Examples such as Credit Sales are NOT Cash Flow as the money made from the credit sales won’t be immediately injected into the business.

 Revenue only comes from customers and sales from customers so it is easy to define when to talk and use Revenue or Profit as the money made will be from Customers.

-Tax Bill Received but not yet paid – This is a cost as because its not yet been paid, there is no cash outflow for the business.
+- Tax Bill Received but not yet paid – This is a cost because it’s not yet been paid, there is no cash outflow for the business.

-Paying the electricity bills – Both Cash Outflow and Costs as this type of bill is a fixed costs while this bill involves cash outflow for the business.
+- Paying the electricity bills – Both Cash Outflow and Costs as this type of bill is a fixed cost while this bill involves cash outflow for the business.

 Ultimately, Cash Outflow measures today’s money in and out whereas Profit is a more long-term calculation.